-We got a majority to sign on, but it was like herding cats, an exhausting effort.
-We made our filing deadline by a nose.
-The whole experience gave us a heightened appreciation for the long suffering neighbor in today’s case.
+I got a majority to sign on, but it was like herding cats, an exhausting effort.
+I made our filing deadline by a nose.
+The whole experience gave me a heightened appreciation for the long suffering neighbor in today’s case.

 The case concerns poor Robby Ricciardello.
 Well, maybe not poor in the fixed asset sense.
 Robby owned five lots in a subdivision, and he had big plans — plans like build a barn, store bulldozers, hunt, grow mangoes — you know, the kinds of things we all like to do with our lots in the middle of subdivisions.

 But he had a problem.
 His deed contained one of those pesky restrictive covenants that restricted the use of the lots to the construction of one-family homes only.
 Fortunately for Rob, the restrictive covenants provided that they could be amended or terminated by a vote of the owners of six of the subdivision lots.